-There are also references in the behaviour, admissions, SEN and anti-bullying policies as well as minutes of meetings involving governors, the whole staff, and the senior leadership team and the school's Safety Squad.
+There are also references in the behaviour, admissions, attendance, SEND, data protection and anti-bullying policies as well as minutes of meetings involving governors, the whole staff, and the senior leadership team and the school's Safety Squad.

 The Equality Act also applies to schools in their role as employers, and the way we comply with this are found in our recruitment procedures.